mikeyPower/final-year-group-project/README.txt

     1. Navigate and click on "Guests" in the navigation bar
     2. You are now shown a list of all possible and previous guests

-Feature Number 10 View invite list:
+Feature Number 10 Administrator View invite list:
 Steps:
     1. Navigate and click on "Event" in the navigation bar
     2. Click "Add event"